Luke Air Force Base: West German Air Force training at Luke

 Major changes occurred in organization on 1 October 1969, when the 58th Tactical Fighter Training Wing was activated, replacing the 4510th CCTW as the host unit at Luke.
 Concurrently, the 69th Tactical Fighter Training Squadron and the 418th Tactical Fighter Training Squadron were activated as F-104 training units, replacing the 4518th CCTS and 4519th CCTS.

 By 1975, a decrease in training requirements was accompanied by a corresponding decrease in the fleet size.
 The two squadrons were consolidated in 1976 with the 418th TFTS inactivating on 1 October 1976.
 Also, a storage program was started to preserve the lifespan of the aircraft.
 As of 30 September 1975, some 13 aircraft were in flyable storage.
 Training of West German Air Force pilots in the F-104G continued until late 1982.
 The Germans flew more than 900 Starfighters totaling in excess of 269,750 hours and produced 1,868 F-104 pilots.
 The 69th TFTS inactivated on 16 March 1983.

 A third F-104G squadron at Luke, the 4443d Combat Crew Training Squadron, differed from the West German squadrons in that it was associated with the Military Assistance Program (MAP) with students from NATO and other friendly nations being trained in the Starfighter.
 On 22 May 1964, TAC relieved the 4443d CCTS from its assignment to the 831st Air Division at George AFB, California, and reassigned it to the 4540th CCTG, effective 1 August 1964.
 The move consolidated all F-104 training at one location.
 The F-104s that were purchased with MAP funds were assigned USAF serial numbers for record-keeping purposes, although they never carried USAF insignia.
 On 15 June 1969, the 4443rd CCTS was inactivated.

+Air Combat Command

+On 17 July 2026, after a 33 year tenure in Air Education and Training Command, Luke Air Force Base returned to Air Combat Command as part of the Fifteenth Air Force.